K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Preliminaries

 In general, such an intersection need not be a single $K$-orbit.
-Indeed, it could either be a single $K$-orbit or a union of $2$ $K$-orbits, and this depends critically on the chosen representative of the isogeny class of $G$, which in turn can affect the connectedness of $K$.
-In the cases we consider, we choose $G$ (and the corresponding $K$) so that the intersection of a $K'$-orbit on $X'$ with $X$ is always a \textit{single} $K$-orbit.
+It could in principle be a union of multiple $K$-orbits, and indeed this can happen.
+Whether it happens depends upon the chosen representative of the isogeny class of $G$, which in turn can affect the connectedness of $K$.
+It turns out that in each case we consider, it is possible to choose $G$ (and the corresponding $K$) such that the intersection of a $K'$-orbit on $X'$ with $X$ is always a \textit{single} $K$-orbit.
+These particular choices of $(G,K)$ are the ones appearing in Table \ref{tab:all-pairs}.

-The upshot is that in each of our cases outside of type $A$, the set of $K$-orbits can be parametrized by a subset of the $(p,q)$-clans (for the appropriate $p,q$) possessing some additional combinatorial properties which amount to the corresponding $GL(p,\C) \times GL(q,\C)$-orbits on $X'$ meeting the smaller flag variety $X$ non-trivially.
+The upshot is that in each of our cases outside of type $A$, the set of $K$-orbits can be parametrized by a subset of the $(p,q)$-clans (for the appropriate $p,q$) possessing some additional combinatorial properties which amount to the corresponding $K'$-orbit on $X'$ meeting the smaller flag variety $X$ non-trivially.
 These combinatorial properties always involve one of the following two symmetry conditions.